ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

     > process using technical language.
 The technical name should be
     > given as it is used in the respective industry or toward their
     > customers.
 The standards include qualitative information about the
-    > process in technical terms (see Rules 12-17 Appendix D: ILCD
+    > process in technical terms (see Rules 1-19 Appendix E: ILCD
     > Nomenclature Rules or the full [ILCD
     > Handbook](http://eplca.jrc.ec.europa.eu/uploads/MANPROJ-PR-ILCD-Handbook-Nomenclature-and-other-conventions-first-edition-ISBN-fin-v1.0-E.pdf)
     > for a list of potential descriptive terms).
 The quantitative